"Revolutionising pop" - Faro Tecomitl, Mexico City

 Maja is in Sweden when she books Japan and we have our dates solidly confirmed.
 Although we’ve been planning on going for a while we really couldn’t know dates until it was booked, or really do any forward planning with venues.

 So here we go.
 Flights out on January 8 with a Paris connection and a return date of February 13.
-All fantastic, but we’re not able to work on actually contacting any venues until she gets back; we are definitely using our Ace card here of her speaking fluent Japanese and also being able to read and write it, and we need to be in the same room for that to happen; the way it works is that by the time she’s needed for this, research on venues has been done and initial approaches have been written in English.
+All fantastic, but we’re not able to work on actually contacting any venues until she gets back from Sweden; we are definitely using our Ace card here of her speaking fluent Japanese and also being able to read and write it, and we need to be in the same room for that to happen; the way it works is that by the time she’s needed for this, research on venues has been done and initial approaches have been written in English.
 Then she can get on and do her thing.
 She gets back on December 30.
 We have the gig on the 31st, then after the New Year’s Day and recovery thing of the first, it’s Friday and she’s back at work.
-It’s then weekend and we have our own catching up and days out to do with her having been gone for a few week, so we don’t start to be able to get to this at all until Monday the 5th.
+It’s then weekend and we have our own catching up and days out to do with her having been gone for a few weeks, so we don’t start to be able to get to this at all until Monday the 5th.
 She’s also working that day and understandably totally wiped after that, so we don’t get to it that day either, so the sixth it is.
 Up against it with us leaving for Japan a few days later on the 8th, but apart from possibly yesterday, we really couldn’t be doing this any earlier now than we are.
 But hey, we’re The Diaries.
 We have lots of experience of just turning up in cities, hitting the streets and being able to find places to play.
 But a little forward momentum here would be cool as well.
 We had originally hoped for quite a bit more forward momentum before heading off; we had been planning to do this in April and take some time to do some real homework beforehand, building connections, booking gigs and so on.
 But with the whole Maja redundancy and then getting and starting the new job in February it was suddenly do Japan now or put it off to who knows when.

 We’re now ready to start sending.
 The thing here is that apparently English and Japanese really don’t fit well into each other so this is no quick job.
 Also, while Maja may have been made redundant as we saw at the top of all this, she’s still working out a notice period so isn’t massively available to this and doesn’t have a huge amount of computer time left in her when it’s time to do this.
 But we manage to get a few emails off.
 By a few I mean three.
 But that’s it.
 The first emails are out now.
 To be fair, we’re not expecting anything from them, especially not at this short notice, but it’s good to know you’re pushing things forward and doing what you can.